jtgraham38/JG.js/readme.md

 ## JG Honeypot (jg_honeypot.js)

 jg_honeypot.js adds invisible inputs, called honeypots, to forms to help limit spam submissions, while at the same time maintaining a positive user experience.
 The idea is that we style the inputs in such a way that the user would not be able to see them to fill them out.
 But, bots will see them in the html source and fill them out.
-Then, when the form is submittted, the script checks if any of the honeypots trapped a bot, and notifies the server through the use of the *jg_honeypot_failed* input name in the request.
+Then, when the form is submittted, the script checks if any of the honeypots trapped a bot, and notifies the server through the use of the *jg_honeypot_suspects_bot* input name in the request.
 The server can read from this input to decide whether it will fulfill the request or not.

 To use the features of this script, all you need to do is apply the *jg_honeypot_form* class to the form element you wish to enable spam protection for.
 From there, jg_honeypot.js will handle the rest.